Last updated: May 2026 — written by James Nolan, Gymnase Tips senior trainer. For beginner-to-intermediate trainees building pec development.

 - Week 2: Add 1 rep per set where possible.

-- Week 4: Retest max push-ups and compare to week 1.
+- Week 4: Retest max push-ups and compare to week 1, then deload one week before restarting.

 Calisthenics Chest Workout Weekly Schedule